evansj7342/WHSTechNotes/journal.md

 I took the MAP test and I thought I did ok.
 Some questions felt easy, others felt like I would find my way to the right answer, but some I couldn't understand.
 I think a preparation day would have been better for everyone that took the test.
 # Feburary 10, 2026
 I sometimes enjoy watching football, and I have thought about playing it.
 I didn't watch the super bowl this year.
+# March 30, 2026
+What can make events like March Madness hard to predict is because there are many different factors.
+The best player on one team can get hurt and their team would suffer.
+A supercomputer wouldn't predict the March Madness tournament becuase it isn't like gambling: it's even more luck based.
+If it were built to predict games, it would struggle to account for injuries, turnovers, and overall flow of both teams.
+The unpredictable nature of March Madness makes it more fun.